-I encourage you to start the New Year with a New Relationship with all animals and learn how to build and strengthen your relationship with the animals through intuitive communication.
+I encourage you to start now and learn how to build and strengthen your relationship with all sentient beings through intuitive communication.

-If you’d like to find out how the workshops or classes would specifically help you, let’s talk!
+If you'd like to find out how we can work together let's talk!
 Set up your free introductory call here.